 However, Tusk and Cameron agreed to continue talks on Monday, after failing to reach a comprehensive deal on all four areas - also known as "baskets" - for reform.

-has said he will circulate proposals to other EU countries early this week, if sufficient progress is made.
+The European Council president has said he will circulate proposals to other EU countries early this week, if sufficient progress is made.

 Crunch summit talks